dimazhiv/dnz_gallery_mobile_app/README.md

 ## Ios:

-To run ios app you should have prepared environment with Xcode, Simulators, Ruby, bundle, etc. according to React-Native guides: https://reactnative.dev/docs/environment-setup
+To run ios app you should have prepared environment with Xcode, Simulators, Cocoapods, Ruby, bundle, etc. according to React-Native guides: https://reactnative.dev/docs/environment-setup